ptkaczynski/profile_site/content/publication copy/example/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

-abstract: Using non-invasive field sampling and endocrinology, I quantify physiological correlates of social behaviours and ecological settings.
+abstract: Which proximate processes mediate individual differences in social behaviour across different ecological settings?
+Using non-invasive field sampling and endocrinology, I quantify physiological correlates of social behaviours and ecology, with a main focus on the role of glucocorticoids.

 # Summary.
 An optional shortened abstract.
-summary: Using non-invasive field sampling and endocrinology, I quantify physiological correlates of social behaviours and ecological settings.
+summary: Which proximate processes mediate individual differences in social behaviour across different ecological settings?
+Using non-invasive field sampling and endocrinology, I quantify physiological correlates of social behaviours and ecology, with a main focus on the role of glucocorticoids.

 #tags: []